-Does your child have a very limited appetite and is always making excuses to skip his/her meals?
+Does your child have a very limited appetite or and is always making excuses to skip his/her meals?
 Are you always worried about how you can make your child eat nutritious food in adequate quantities?
+And you wanted to know the reasons for loss of appetite.
 If these questions have been bothering you, you will find all your answers here.

 What is appetite & Why do some kids have a poor appetite?

 Appetite is the natural urge, wish or desire to satisfy some craving, mostly for food items or drink.
-Loss of appetite is a common problem in kids.
+Loss of appetite is a common problem in kids and there are many reasons for loss of appetite in kids.
 Usually kids are picky eaters and they only prefer to eat selective food items.
 But kids with less or poor appetite don’t feel hungry or don’t want to eat food at all.
 Whether it is breakfast, lunch or dinner, the kid doesn’t want to eat or barely eats anything.
 This behaviour of selective eating not only affects a child’s health but is very upsetting for the parents too.
 (What are the powder foods for kids?)

 Sensitivity to textures: In some cases, kids might be sensitive to the texture of food or have trouble chewing food making it painful for him/her to eat.
 This might result in reducing the appetite.

-Snacking the whole day: Another reason for low appetite might be that the child has access to snacks throughout the day and that is why at meal times, he/she does not feel hungry.
+Snacking the whole day: One of the most common reasons for loss of appetite might be that the child has access to snacks throughout the day and that is why at meal times, he/she does not feel hungry.
 (Easy and nutritious snacks for kids)

 Allergies or Digestive issues: Acid reflux, food allergies and digestive problems might sometimes cause the children to not feel hungry.
 When you are not feeling well, your brain doesn’t send hunger signals, this is the body’s way of protecting itself.
 (Ways and foods to overcome allergies in kids)